top of page

 Untitled design (15).png

-The Department of Public Health (DPH) lacks complete data on immunization rates in daycare centers, K-12 schools, summer camps, and colleges because data reporting is neither standardized nor mandatory.
+The Department of Public Health (DPH) lacks comprehensive data on immunization rates in daycare centers, K-12 schools, summer camps, and colleges because data reporting is neither standardized nor mandatory.

 Untitled design (15).png

-Currently, overburdened school administrators are charged with processing vaccine exemption requests, a process that should be managed and monitored by public health professionals.
+Overburdened school and camp personnel are charged with processing vaccine exemptions, a process that should be managed and monitored by public health professionals.

 Untitled design (15).png